 Another major change to the BLS guidelines is pulse checks.
 New recommendations state that pulse checks should not be for more than 10 seconds while in the past pulse checks were 30 seconds.
 If a pulse is absent or the rescuer is unsure, chest compressions should be started immediately.

-About Advanced Cardiovascular Life Support (ACLS) certification
+What is the Advanced Cardiovascular Life Support (ACLS) Certification?

 ACLS is specially designed for professional healthcare providers who take care of critically-ill adults and focuses on individuals that work in the hospital setting.
 Healthcare professionals that work in the ER or ICU will be required to have this certification.
 Medical-surgical nurses may not be required but highly encouraged to take an ACLS course.
 Recommendation: if the course is offered and recommended – take it!